 How does SRT work?

-Self-regulation therapy enables one to work through stressful and traumatic events by integrating the rational brain and the parasympathetic brain to restore balance to the nervous system.
-In a safe, contained environment, the client is encouraged to revisit their learned patterns of response to stressful situations.
-Using methods based in neuroscience, the therapist guides the client towards correcting the neural pathways that are causing the negative responses and guides them towards developing neutral response pathways.
-This process involves goal setting and allowing the client to reflect and project their goals for future desired states.
-By setting goals around one’s desired future state, cognition and action become connected.
-The goal is to open up a window of opportunity for clients to exercise greater cognitive control over triggering events, so that they can flexibly manage everyday challenges without being overwhelmed by anxiety.
-As the nervous system becomes restored, clients can experience a multitude of benefits including greater joy, closeness in relationships, physical vitality, and resilience.
-Self-regulation therapy helps one to live with confidence and ease, uninhibited by automatized fearful responses triggered by the nervous system.
-As a result, your innate potential and unique greatness is awakened.
+SRT enables clients to work through stressful and traumatic events by restoring balance to the nervous system.
+In a safe environment, the client is encouraged to assess how they respond to stressful situations.
+Using methods based in neuroscience, the therapist helps the client correct the neural pathways leading to negative responses.
+This process requires the client to reflect and project their goals for future desired states, connecting cognition with action.
+The goal is to open a window of opportunity for clients to exercise greater cognitive control over triggering events so that they can flexibly manage everyday challenges without being overwhelmed by anxiety.
+As the nervous system is restored, clients can experience a multitude of benefits including greater joy, closeness in relationships, physical vitality, and resilience.
+SRT helps clients live with confidence and ease, uninhibited by automatized fearful responses triggered by the nervous system.
+As a result, their innate potential is awakened.

 What can you expect from SRT?